graasp/graasp-deploy/Readme.md

 4. All the secrets you include should be added to the Secrets section of your repository.
 For more information on how to add secrets see [4.
 Create secrets](#4-create-secrets).

-5. If your repository uses AWS ECS as a distribution strategy add the task definition files of your deployment to the `.aws` folder of your repository.
+5. If your repository uses AWS ECS as a distribution strategy, add the task definition files of your deployment to the `.aws` folder of your repository.
+These task definition files can be retireved manually from the AWS Console or running the following command:
+    ````
+    aws ecs describe-task-definition --task-definition <family>:<revision>
+    ````
+    These files specify which container you want to run, the docker image, ports to expose, CPU to allocate, env variables and logs.
+For more information on the appropriate syntax see "[Task definition parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)".

     You should include three files (one for each environment) which should be named in the following format: `<name>-<environment>.json`.
-These task definition files specify which container you want to run, the docker image, ports to expose, CPU to allocate, env variables and logs.
 You shoud include:
     - `<name>-dev.json` as an input for the `cintegration-ecs-caller.yml`.
     - `<name>-stage.json` as an input for the `cdelivery-ecs-caller.yml`.
     - `<name>-prod.json` as an input for the `cdeployment-ecs-caller.yml`.